nhsengland/evalsense/docs/index.md

 # Welcome to EvalSense

-EvalSense is a tool for evaluating LLM performance on healthcare tasks.
+EvalSense is a tool for evaluating LLM performance on text generation tasks.